datacarpentry/python-ecology-lesson/04-merging-data.md

 # Learning Objectives

-* Learn how to concatenate two DataFrames together (append one dataFrame to a second dataFrame)
+* Combine data from multiple files into a single DataFrame using merge and concat.
-* Learn how to join two DataFrames together using a uniqueID found in both DataFrames
+* Combine two DataFrames using a unique ID found in both DataFrames.
-* Learn how to write out a DataFrame to csv using Pandas
+* Employ to_csv to export a DataFrame in CSV format.
+* Join DataFrames using common fields (join keys).

 To work through the examples below, we first need to load the species and